tidy-finance/website/docs/32_univariate_sorts.md

   left_join(factors_ff_monthly, by = "month")
 ```

 We compute the average return and the corresponding standard error to test whether the long-short portfolio yields on average positive or negative excess returns.
 In the asset pricing literature, one typically adjust for autocorrelation by using @Newey1987 $t$-statistics to test the null hypothesis that average portfolio excess returns are equal to zero.
 One necessary input for Newey-West standard errors is a chosen bandwidth based on the number of lags employed for the estimation.
 While it seems that researchers often default on choosing a pre-specified lag length of 6 months, we instead recommend a data-driven approach.
-This automatic selection is advocated by @Newey1994 and available in the `sandwich` package thanks to @Zeileis2004.
+This automatic selection is advocated by @Newey1994 and available in the `sandwich` package.
 To implement this test, we compute the average return via `lm()` and then employ the `coeftest()` function.
 If you want to implement the typical 6-lag default setting, you can enforce it by passing the arguments `lag = 6, prewhite = FALSE` to the `coeftest()` function in the code below and it passes them on to `NeweyWest()`.

 ```r